jsonmaur/jumpsuit/README.md

 - Creates a new state instance
 - Parameters
   - <strong>config</strong> Object
-    - <strong>initial</strong> Object
+    - <strong>initial</strong>
       - An object or value representing the initial properties for this state
-    - <strong>...actionName(state, payload)</strong> Functions
+    - <strong>...actionName(state, payload)</strong>
-      - Actions that transform your your current state.
-They receive the current state as the first parameter and any payload used by the caller
+      - Actions (functions) that transform your your current state.
+They receive the current state as the first parameter and any payload used by the caller as the second
 - Returns
   - <strong>State Reducer</strong> function - can be used directly in the Render method, or combined with other states using State.combine.
 It also has these these prototype methods:
     - <strong>.getState()</strong>